HOW WE GOT

 MPG ESTIMATION.

-The fuel-level signal (powertrainFuelSystemRelativeLevel) returns a percentage.
+The fuel-level signal (powertrainFuelSystemRelativeLevel) returns a dash-gauge percentage.
 DIMO's refuel-segment detector identifies each time the level jumps up significantly.
-Between consecutive refuel events, miles travelled are computed from powertrainTransmissionTravelledDistance deltas.
-Gallons used are inferred by multiplying the pre-refuel level decrease by the published tank capacity.
+Between consecutive refuel events, miles travelled are computed from powertrainTransmissionTravelledDistance deltas; gallons used are inferred by multiplying the pre-refuel level decrease by the effective dash-range tank capacity.

 Refuel events detected31